eoneof/dark-please/README.md

 ## Known bugs

-- conversion fails if there's less items in `colors.json` than there's tokens
+- conversion fails if keys in `colors.json` and values in `token.json` does not match at least once